edmundselliot/doca-selective-fwd/README.md

 [06:39:28:982206][398293][DOCA][INF][pipes.c:331][run_app] Flow will not be offloaded
 ```
 If user selects:
+* s - packet is re-injected to the same port which received it, and a flow which hairpins future packets for that 5-tuple is added
-* y - packet is re-injected, and a flow which hairpins future packets for that 5-tuple is added
+* p - packet is re-injected to the peer port (the one which did not receive it), and a flow which hairpins future packets for that 5-tuple is added
 * n - packet is dropped